 Yes.
 I am good for my company.
 I am what makes it valuable and that will continue to be the case so long as I have breath to run things.

 Well, it seems you can’t have your cake and eat it too.
 That is a question Noam Wasserman, former professor at Harvard Business School asked himself.
 He has published a paper that finds startups where founders retain control of their startup after 3 years are in fact worth less.
 It seems founding CEOs are bad news for making big valuable companies.
 Well, the headline anyway.

 He analysed a dataset of 6,130 American startups between 2005 to 2012 and found that startups in which there is still founder control of the board of directors and/or the CEO position are significantly less valuable than those in which the founder has given up control.
-On average, each additional level of founder control (i.e., controlling the board and/or the CEO position) reduces the pre-money valuation of the startup by 17.1%-22.0%.
+On average, each additional level of founder control (i.e., controlling the board and/or the CEO position) (Read: What is the difference between a founder and the board of directors?) reduces the pre-money valuation of the startup by 17.1%-22.0%.
 This is especially true when the startup is three years old or more.